25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 Williamstown, MA white church--an unforgettable place in New England

-Cape Cod Area
+Cape Cod Peninsula

 From Sarah of Travels of Sarah Fay

 Cape Cod, or the Cape as locals refer to it, is the perfect escape for those looking for the perfect weekend getaway in New England.
 The region has been home to many looking to escape the rat race of everyday America.
-It is a region that follows the entire Route 6 from the Cape Cod Canal Rail bridge to the tip of the Cape, Provincetown (scroll down for more on that!).
-Time seems like it stands still as you explore villages, backroads, and old town main streets that are reminiscent of an era long gone.

-The Cape offers many opportunities, such as exploring the 40 mile stretch of beaches of the Cape Cod National Seashore.
-Here you can bike on miles of trails, walk along boardwalks like Grays Board walk in Yarmouth over protected marshlands, and experience some of the best birdwatching in the USA.
+Here you can bike on miles of trails, walk along boardwalks like Grays Beach Boardwalk in Yarmouth over protected marshlands, and experience some of the best birdwatching in the USA.

 Provincetown